nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 For example, given a command `example_command <[AGE]> n/NAME [bd/DATE] [t/TAGS]… `, a user may choose to specify `example_command 29 n/John Doe t/Hello t/World`.
 Notice that the prefix `bd` is not specified here, because it is optional.

-#### Prefix
-Prefix refers to characters appearing before a slash in a command.
-Prefixes label the information that they represent.
-For example, the add elderly command `add_elderly ic/S1234567A ...` contains the prefix `ic` to indicate that the text that follows is the NRIC of the elderly.
-* Prefixes should be entered in all **lower case** (E.g. n/Abdul instead of N/Abdul)
-* Fields after prefixes have leading and trailing whitespaces removed (E.g. `n/ Mary` is trimmed to `n/Mary`)

-#### Field
-Field refers to information following a slash in a command, providing information to the relevant prefix, such as indicating a volunteer's name, phone number, email and other information.
-* For example, `add_elderly n/John Doe ic/...` has the prefix `n` followed by a slash, followed by the field `John Doe`.
-This tells FriendlyLink to record the newly added elderly with the name `John Doe`.
-* Fields can be entered in any order.
-    * E.g. Specifying `n/John Doe p/97129078` or `p/97129078 n/John Doe` is acceptable.
-* If a field is expected only once in the command, but you specify it multiple times, only the last occurrence of the field will be taken.<br>
-    * E.g. If you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
-* Extraneous fields for commands that do not take in fields (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
-    * E.g. If you specify `help 123`, it will be interpreted as `help`.
-* For more information on each specific field, refer to the [Fields](#fields) section

-#### Preamble
-Preamble is a special piece of information specified for certain commands that are entered without prefixes.
-* They need to be specified right after the [command](#command) word and before any other [Fields](#field).
-    * For example, `edit_elderly S1234567A n/John Doe` has the preamble `S1234567A`
-    * On the other hand, specifying `edit_elderly n/John Doe S1234567A` is invalid as the preamble `S1234567A` has to come before all other fields.

 --------------------------------------------------------------